EVENT NOW IN PROGRESS!

 Since 2000, we have also been expanding our mission to provide diverse benefits and valuable assistance to our filmmakers.
 One eighth of the money received from each submission fee or ticket sold goes towards the Rooftop Filmmakers' fund which funds the future works of filmmakers whose work has shown at a Rooftop show.
 We have gotten sponsorship and institutional support for the Filmmakers Fund, and now more than $30,000 in grants and services are awarded to filmmakers who have screened at Rooftop Films.
 Rooftop also lends out cameras, editing facilities, screening equipment and professional services to our filmmakers and we are regularly adding new programs to facilitate the production and exhibition of new works.

-Rooftop Films has grown larger and more influential every year of our existence and 2014 was undoubtedly our biggest year ever.
+This year we will be celebrating our 20th Anniversary!
+Rooftop Films has grown larger and more influential every year of our existence and 2015 was undoubtedly our biggest year ever.
 We programmed 46 programs, bringing more than 250 films to more than 30,000 people over the course of the summer.
-As we prepare for 2015, we have even more exciting plans to expand, both within New York City and beyond.
+As we prepare for 2016, we have even more exciting plans to expand, both within New York City and beyond.

 2015 ROOFTOP FILMS SUMMER SERIES

 • Rooftop Films accepts submissions of any length.

 • Submissions can be of any genre or category.